Afghanistan–Tajikistan relations

-Diplomatic relations between Afghanistan and Tajikistan began in 1992 after the dissolution of the Soviet Union.
-Afghanistan maintains an embassy in Dushanbe and a consulate in Khorog.
-The consulate is operated by Naqibullah Dehqanzada under the Islamic Emirate of Afghanistan and the embassy by Mohammad Zahir Aghbar under the Islamic Republic of Afghanistan.
-Tajikistan maintains an embassy in Kabul and a consulate in Mazar-i-Sharif, Fayzabad and Kunduz.
+Afghanistan and Tajikistan established diplomatic relations in 1992 after the dissolution of the Soviet Union.
+However, relations remained highly hostile as the Islamic State of Afghanistan supported the United Tajik Opposition against the forces of the Tajikistani government under Rahmon Nabiyev and Emomali Rahmon during the Tajikistani Civil War (1992–1997).
+Following the overthrow of the Taliban in 2001, Tajikistan opened its embassy in Kabul when the Karzai administration took control of Afghanistan.
+Ties were cooled down during this era; both countries initiated economic trade and started CASA-1000 infrastructure project.

+Following the Taliban takeover of Afghanistan in 2021, Tajikistan remained largely hostile to the Taliban (whom it declares a terrorist organization) and have been alleged to have provided aid to the anti-Taliban National Resistance Front (NRF) led by Ahmad Massoud while the Taliban government in Afghanistan has also been accused of providing support to the Islamist militia Jamaat Ansarullah against Tajikistan.
+Since 2022, both countries have also engaged in a number of border clashes.

 History

 The areas which form the two countries were once connected, especially during the Samanid, Ghaznavid, Timurid and Durrani periods.
 After the 1895 Pamir Boundary Commission protocols were signed between Russia and Britain, the Amu River became the border of Afghanistan.
 Persian language is widely used in both countries, and there are slightly more ethnic Tajiks in Afghanistan than in Tajikistan.
 The citizens of both countries are usually friendly and respectful toward each other.

 Afghan President Hamid Karzai and Tajik President Emomali Rahmonov, with Carlos M. Gutierrez (U.S. Secretary of Commerce) at the Afghan-Tajik bridge opening in 2007.

 Diplomatic relations between the two countries were officially established on June 15, 1992.
 The outbreak of the Tajikistani Civil War complicated matters as most of Tajikistan's southern border region (Khatlon and Gorno-Badakhshan) was contested between Tajik government forces (and allied Russian border guards) and the United Tajik Opposition, which was supported by forces of the Islamic State of Afghanistan.
 During 1992, at least 80,000 citizens of Tajikistan sought refuge in Afghanistan.
 The Tajik opposition leaders enjoyed the support of the Afghan government and based themselves there, mainly in Badakhshan Province.
-The civil war in Afghanistan had likewise caused refugee migration between the two countries, this time citizens of Afghanistan entering Tajikistan.
+The civil war in Afghanistan had likewise caused refugee migration between the two countries, this time citizens of Afghanistan fleeing to Tajikistan as refugees and asylum seekers.

 Tajikistan opened its embassy in Kabul when the Karzai administration took control of Afghanistan.
 The consulate in Mazar-i-Sharif was also opened around that time.
+Afghanistan maintains an embassy in Dushanbe and a consulate in Khorog.

 Presidents Emomalii Rahmon of Tajikistan and Hamid Karzai of Afghanistan met on the sidelines of the 2004 Economic Cooperation Organization summit held in Dushanbe.
 In April 2005 Rahmon made an official visit to Afghanistan.
 Diplomatic, business and cultural ties between the two countries have been gradually expanding since then.
 There are an estimated 13,600 Afghans in Tajikistan.
 About 500 are studying in different universities in Tajikistan.